People

 Brittany Cornell

-Brittany is a third-year Biology PhD student interested in herpetology, evolutionary ecology and animal behavior.
+Brittany is a fourth-year Biology PhD student interested in herpetology, evolutionary ecology and animal behavior.
 She studied biology during her undergrad at Sam Houston State University.
-She stayed at SHSU to complete her Master in Biology during which she worked on Agkistrodon piscivorus habitat and refuge selection as well as skeletal morphology in Gekkota.
+She stayed at SHSU to complete her master’s in Biology, during which she worked on Agkistrodon piscivorus habitat and refuge selection as well as skeletal morphology in Gekkota.
 As part of the Fitzpatrick lab, she studies reproductive ornamentation in female Phrynosomatid lizards.

 Austen Ehrie

-Austen is a third-year Biology PhD student who primarily studies animal behavior and organismal biology with an emphasis on sexual selection, mating behavior, and reproduction in non-human primates.
+Austen is a fourth-year Biology PhD candidate who primarily studies animal behavior and organismal biology with an emphasis on sexual selection, mating behavior, and reproduction in non-human primates.
 Austen is particularly interested in exploring phenotypes that challenge traditional evolutionary paradigms.
 In 2022 he graduated from Indiana University with a BS in Animal Behavior and a BA in Environmental and Sustainability Studies.
 While at Indiana University Austen conducted two independent research projects: one investigating the neurotranscriptomic profiles of reproductive behaviors in a sex-role reversed shorebird (Jacana spinosa) and the other testing whether parallel laser photogrammetry could be used to measure the testes of mantled howler monkeys (Alouatta palliata) non-invasively.
-In the Fitzpatrick lab, he is examining how social dynamics and life experience influences the probability of conception in baboons.
+In the Fitzpatrick lab, he is examining how copulation rate and fetal/infant death influences the probability of conception in the female Amboseli baboons.
 Austen also enjoys watching horror movies and thinking of ideas for future tattoos.

 Paola Fascinetto Zago

-Paola is a fifth-year graduate student formally co-advised by Alan Pepper and Gil Rosenthal.
-Her interests in animal behavior and evolutionary ecology have led her to become part of the Fitzpatrick Lab community.
-She studied biology as an undergraduate student in the Benemérita Universidad Autónoma de Puebla, and then received a Master in Physiological Sciences working on the courtship behavior of Xenotoca variata fish.
-Currently, she is studying the relationship between animal personality, learning and mate choice in two species of Xiphophorus fish.
-In addition to research, she is passionate about outreach and teaching.
+Paola was a Texas A&M graduate student formally co-advised by Alan Pepper and Gil Rosenthal.
+Her interests in animal behavior and evolutionary ecology led her to become part of the Fitzpatrick Lab community.
+During her PhD, she studied the relationship between animal personality, learning, and mate choice in two species of Xiphophorus fish.

 Elizabeth George